Coupling Quantum Matter and Gravity: Quantum matter with gravitational backreaction

 in the continuous spontaneous localisation (CSL) model, where $\hat{H}$ is the usual Hamiltonian, $\hat{\rho}_\text{reg}$ the regularised mass density operator, $W(t,\vec x)$ describes an ensemble of independent stochastic Wiener processes (one for every point $\vec x$), and $\gamma$ is a free coupling parameter.
 A second free parameter comes from the regularisation length scale $r_c$ for the mass density $\hat{\rho}_\text{reg}$.
 The density operator satisfies the stochastic master equation

-The characteristic feature of collapse models is that after averaging over the noise term in the second line of~\eqref{eqn:sme}, the density operator satisfies the linear GKSL equation~\cite{goriniCompletelyPositiveDynamical1976,lindbladGeneratorsQuantumDynamical1976} (i.e., a master equation in Lindblad form), which ensures that equivalent ensembles evolve into equivalent ensembles and no faster-than-light signalling can occur, as detailed in the previous subsection.
+The characteristic feature of collapse models is that after averaging over the noise term in the second line of~\eqref{eqn:sme}, the density operator satisfies the linear Gorini--Kossakowski--Sudarshan--Lindblad equation~\cite{goriniCompletelyPositiveDynamical1976,lindbladGeneratorsQuantumDynamical1976} (i.e., a master equation in Lindblad form), which ensures that equivalent ensembles evolve into equivalent ensembles and no faster-than-light signalling can occur, as detailed in the previous subsection.

 An intuitive way to couple the mass density to gravity, as pointed out by Tilloy and Di\'osi~\cite{tilloySourcingSemiclassicalGravity2016}, is then to use the \emph{signal}

 where $\delta \rho_t$ are the noise fluctuations resulting from the stochastic part in the second line of equation~\eqref{eqn:sme}.
 One obtains a classical Newtonian potential